impacthubauckland/www/content/about-us.md

   <div class="space-y-4">
         <img class="w-auto h-56 rounded-2xl mx-auto" src="/images/ger-tew.jpg" alt="">
       <p class="text-lg font-medium">
-        [Ger (Geraldine) Tew](https://www.linkedin.com/in/geraldine-tew-19924957/) was a board member and events manager for Social Enterprise Auckland.
-She has been a core member of the transition to Impact Hub Auckland and is also the Founder of [The ReCreators](https://therecreators.co.nz/), an upcycle collective that delivers circular design programmes in schools and community groups working on how to design products from existing materials.
+        <a href="https://www.linkedin.com/in/geraldine-tew-19924957/">Ger (Geraldine) Tew</a>  was a board member and events manager for Social Enterprise Auckland.
+She has been a core member of the transition to Impact Hub Auckland and is also the Founder of <a href="https://therecreators.co.nz/">The ReCreators</a>, an upcycle collective that delivers circular design programmes in schools and community groups working on how to design products from existing materials.
 She has strong expertise in product design and development, community building and generic start-up skills.
 From previous work experience with MBIE, she has a comprehensive understanding of refugee and migrant settlement outcomes and pathways for success.
       </p>
   </div>
 </figure>